joshuamccluskey/gallery-of-horns/README.md

 ### Bootstrap

-- Incorporate bootsrap to make a visually appealing site responsive to different screen sizes
+- Incorporate bootstrap to make a visually appealing site responsive to different screen sizes

 #### Number and name of feature: Feature 3: Bootstrap